elchs/LetoDBf/Readme.txt

  Herefore comment out 2 lines in source/server/server.prg.
  Or if you need the full set of the Harbour Cl*pper tools contrib [CT], another two lines must be outcommented.

+ * In server mode No_Save_WA=0: for all tables; and for all HbMemIO tables in any server mode: * at server side the ALIAS name for a workarea is *different* to that used in your application.
+ Client ALIAS is *automatically* translated if part of <cCommand> string e.g. in codeblocks.
+ If you want to access at multiple workareas simultanous in your UDF, and such WA is not the active one, UDFs functions in HRB are needed.
+Here then to work with Leto_Select() for above specified WA and Leto_Alias() for all other tables to query for the WA ALIAS name at server.
+ The ALIAS at server for these tables is not predictable because dynmically created, ( FYI: scheme is: "Exxxxxxx", where x is a number of sequential occurance to create such an ALIAS global to server for all connections -- it is re-used after a workarea is lastly closed. )

       4.2.2 Codepage support